coderhs/hsps.in/content/post/amazing-emoji-keyboard-in-linux.md

 Now, KDE(Kubuntu) has an emoji selector/keyboard, but the flow is not the same as in macOS.

 The workflow macOS has was:
-1. you press ctrl+shift+space
+1. You press ctrl+shift+space
-2. the emoji keyboard open
+2. The emoji keyboard opens
-3. you select the emoji you want
+3. You select the emoji you want
 4. Its pasted on the cursor location - be it terminal/document/anywhere that accepts text

 ## Installation